 - It will speed up the lending process in case a quick closing is necessary.

-You have your pre-approval.
+You have your pre-approval letter.
 Awesome!
 However, the purchase amount that your bank is willing to finance might not be the amount that you are actually comfortable with.
 Have you given thought to home owners insurance?
 How much are your local taxes?

 - Monthly Home Owners Association (HOA) dues.